archanamhaske123/coding-question-160-days-challenge/README.md

-# input-ouput-questions-for-interview-preparation
+# input-output-questions-for-interview-preparation
+- This is a pattern printing example using javascript and java
- This is an input/output logic building interview preparation question and answer.
+- This is an input/output logic-building interview preparation question and answer.